-Assistance continues to represent approximately 1% of GWP and is predominantly underwritten in the UK with a small amount of business in Ireland.
+Assistance represents less than 1% of GWP and is predominantly underwritten in the UK with a small amount of business in Ireland.

-In 2017, MICL delivered an underwriting profit across the business as a whole and was broadly in line with the underwriting result produced in 2016.
+In 2019, MICL delivered an underwriting profit across the business as a whole which was 34% ahead of 2018.